Norton Manx: Les Archer Norton Manx MX

 British racer Les Archer, Jr. worked with frame specialist Ron Hankins and engine tuner Ray Petty to develop a Norton Manx for motocross competition.
 The double-overhead-cam, short-stroke Norton Manx road racing engine was fitted into a Hankins frame and finished with an aluminium tank and titanium axles.
 His earlier Manx MX was successful, winning the 1956 F.I.M.
 500 cc European Motocross Championship, but even the later updated 1962 machine was not able to compete with the emerging two-stroke bikes of the middle 1960s.

 Car racing

 Manx Nortons also played a significant role in the development of post war car racing.
 At the end of 1950, the English national 500 cc regulations were adopted as the new Formula 3.
 The JAP Speedway engine had dominated the category initially but the Manx was capable of producing significantly more power and became the engine of choice.
 Many complete motorcycles were bought in order to strip the engine for 500 cc car racing, as Norton would not sell separate engines.
-Manx rolling chassis were frequently sold on and paired with Triumph 500 cc twin engines to create Triton cafe racers.
+Manx rolling chassis were frequently sold on and paired with Triumph twin engines to create Triton cafe racers.